classchartsapi/api-docs-legacy/source/index.html.md

 ## Requesting Data

-With each request you must specify your `authorization` token, and optionally your student ID in the URL.
+With each request you must specify your authentication token in the `authorization` header, and optionally your student ID in the URL.
 However, it is **required** to specify the student ID when using the parent API, as Classcharts needs to know which student you would like to get data for.

+E.g. `https://www.classcharts.com/apiv2student/activity/2339528` with the header: `Authorization: Basic 5vf2v7n5uk9jftrxaarrik39vk6yjm48`.

 # Student API